wkumari/draft-wkumari-dnsop-alt-tld/README.md

    *  Comments from Ed Lewis.

+Kumari & Hoffman         Expires 28 August 2023                [Page 11]

+Internet-Draft               Reserve ALT TLD               February 2023

    *  Filled in the "Domain Name Reservation Considerations" section of RFC6761.

    *  Removed examples from .Onion.

    From -03 to -04

-Kumari & Hoffman          Expires 4 August 2023                [Page 10]

-Internet-Draft               Reserve ALT TLD                January 2023

    *  Incorporated some comments from Paul Hoffman